brentjett/wp-theme-experiments/README.md

-# wp-theme-experiments
+# Theme experiments

-A series of experiments to update the themes and customization APIs in WordPress
+A series of experiments to update the themes and customization APIs in WordPress.